JujuAdams/db/README.md

 ### Sparkle Store

-Sparkle Store uses callback functions instead.
-Please see [Sparkle Store documentation](https://github.com/jujuadams/Sparkle-Store) for more information.
+Sparkle Store uses callback functions.
+Please see [documentation](https://github.com/jujuadams/Sparkle-Store) for more information.
+Sparkle Store also has a handful config macros and functions that you can use to set up properly for console.

 #### Saving: